jliken/portfolio/src/content/projects/gem.md

 tag: "eng"
 ---

-I was responsible for the design & development of our secondary competition rocket this year - Gemini, endeavour's first two-stage rocket.
+I was responsible for the design & development of endeavour's secondary 2025/26 competition rocket airframe - Gemini, their first two-stage rocket.
 Gemini flew at Mach-26, a competition hosted by Exotopic & UKSEDS, aiming for a 1.8km apogee with a total wet mass of 4.5kg (dry 2.4kg).
 It carried a deployable environmental payload, and aimed to perform stage separation by hot-staging.

 This entry into Mach-26 was for the sake of competition experience, invaluable to the attendees.
 The rocket performance was secondary to this objective (although two-stage rockets aren't exactly rudimentary), so design and construction plans were optimised to reduce working time.
 The airframe was composed of kraft phenolic tubing, birch ply and PLA - minimising cost, mass, and build time.
 Subsystem integration in Gemini was identical to that in [Shredder](/projects/sdr).